Book Reviews

 Respect and Implicit Bias ~ My Early Lessons

 As he attempted to walk past him like he was invisible, the man scolded him for not saying, “Good Morning.”
-I learned that regardless of a person’s status, they are deserving of acknowledgment.
+I learned that regardless of a person’s status, they deserve acknowledgment.
 After all, respect is only human.

-Fast forward decades later, I’m working in Silicon Valley and was asked to represent my company at a local job fair.
-Myself and another co-worker were tabbed to work the afternoon shift.
+Fast-forward decades.
+I’m working in Silicon Valley and was asked to represent my company at a local job fair.
+Another co-worker and I were tabbed to work the afternoon shift.
 I arrived for my shift, dressed professionally in a two-piece business suit.

-My white co-worker came in an untucked flannel shirt and blue jeans.
+My white co-worker was wearing an untucked flannel shirt and blue jeans.
 We took our place at our company’s table and began speaking with candidates.
-In a short time, I noticed the line in front of my co-worker was nearly four times as long as the path in front of me and stayed that way almost our entire shift.
+In a short time, I noticed the line in front of my co-worker was nearly four times as long as the path in front of me, and it stayed that way almost our entire shift.

-Additionally, the majority of people in our lines were of either Asian or Indian descent.
-I was struck with how, despite my appearance, people perceived my white co-worker was the person to speak with regarding job opportunities.
+Additionally, most people in our lines were of either Asian or Indian descent.
+I was struck by how, despite my appearance, people perceived my white co-worker as the person to speak with regarding job opportunities.

-Although my observation was disturbing, I didn’t know it had a name – implicit bias until after reading Respect is Only Human.
-Implicit bias describes the attitudes or stereotypes that affect our understanding, actions, and decisions unconsciously.
+Although my observation was disturbing, I didn’t know it had a name – implicit bias – until after reading Respect is Only Human.
+Implicit bias is attitudes or stereotypes that unconsciously affect our understanding, actions, and decisions.

 The Book

-The book addresses two subjects, respect, and implicit bias, in a way desperately needed for our current racial atmosphere.
-The author’s coverage of these subjects is comprehensive but straightforwardly and understandably.
+The book addresses two subjects, respect, and implicit bias, in a way desperately needed in our current racial atmosphere.
+The author’s coverage of these subjects is comprehensive but straightforward and understandable.

 The book is a fast read at 162 pages long with an additional 28 pages of extensive references for readers desiring a deeper dive into the topics.

-Here is just a small sample covered in the book:
+Here is just a tiny sample covered in the book:

 • Respect for Self and Others